The Infrared Universe: Entropy Throughput and the Origin of Expansion

 The cosmological exterior is defined operationally as the subsystem whose degrees of freedom remain resolvable by finite observers.
 Black-hole interiors and horizon-coupled or ultrasoft IR modes are excluded: they are irreversibly traced over in the reduced description \cite{BreuerPetruccione2002}.
 As a result, the exterior continuously exchanges entropy and degrees of freedom with its environment and cannot be treated as a closed system.

-The essential elements of this open-system architecture are \cite{BreuerPetruccione2002,Spohn1978}: \begin{enumerate} \item the cosmological horizon, which acts as an effectively infinite entropy sink through irreversible tracing of inaccessible degrees of freedom; \item black holes, which efficiently destroy correlations and organized structure during collapse and accretion; \item a working medium consisting of baryons, photons, and long-wavelength geometric excitations governed locally by the CC tangent law; and \item compensating repopulation of the working medium through horizon-coupled processes. \end{enumerate}
+The essential elements of this open-system architecture are \cite{BreuerPetruccione2002,Spohn1978}: \begin{enumerate} \item the operational cosmological horizon, i.e.\ the trace--out boundary induced by finite observers, which acts as an effectively large entropy sink through irreversible loss of inaccessible degrees of freedom; \item black holes, which efficiently destroy correlations and organized structure during collapse and accretion; \item a working medium consisting of baryons, photons, and long-wavelength geometric excitations governed locally by the CC tangent law; and \item compensating repopulation of the working medium through horizon-coupled processes. \end{enumerate} Throughout this work, ``cosmological horizon'' refers to this observer--relative trace--out boundary and not to an FLRW event horizon sourced by metric expansion.

-No finite hot reservoir is required.
-Entropy production is driven by the irreversible destruction of structure, while entropy removal is enforced by the horizon’s unbounded capacity \cite{Bousso2002,Witten2018}.
+No externally imposed finite hot reservoir is required.
+Entropy production is driven by the irreversible destruction of structure, while entropy removal is enforced by the horizon’s entropy capacity being vastly larger than the late--time throughput (so saturation effects are negligible on the timescales of interest) \cite{Bousso2002,Witten2018}.